-We’ll explain and guide you through the process of all types of visas, including:
+We will explain and guide you through the process of all types of visas, including:

-We’ll guide you through all types of immigration applications, making sure you understand the process and content.
+We will guide you through all types of immigration applications, making sure you understand the process and content.
 This includes application for:

 To prevent illegal working, the Home Office imposes mandatory duties on all employers.

 As a sponsor licence holder, you will have additional, more onerous obligations than you owe to settled workers, which you must comply with to satisfy your sponsorship duties.
 If you do not, you could lose your sponsorship licence, receive a fine, or, in some cases, face imprisonment.

 The Home Office can carry out compliance visits at any time – with or without warning – and will visit all sponsors at some stage.
 For this reason, it is important that sponsor licence holders are fully proficient in and are aware of their duties to be compliant.